micbrahim/micbrahim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a current undergraduate at the [Paul G. Allen School of Computer Science and Engineering](https://www.cs.washington.edu) at the [University of Washington](http://www.washington.edu) studying computer science.
+I'm a current undergraduate at the [Paul G. Allen School of Computer Science and Engineering](https://www.cs.washington.edu) studying computer science.
 I'm also a research assistant at the SSOL Lab, advised by [Vikram Iyer](https://homes.cs.washington.edu/~vsiyer/).

 I'm also interested in the intersectionality of computing and ethics, being a long-time teaching assistant for the [computer ethics course](https://courses.cs.washington.edu/courses/cse480/), especially in the realm of making technology "less evil".

 I also focus on outreach of computer science and other STEM topics to underprivileged and underserved communities.
 I'm an [Allen School Ambassador](https://www.cs.washington.edu/outreach/ambassador) and also an [AVELA](http://students.washington.edu/avelauw/index.html) teacher and mentor.
 I find it fulfilling to help out communities that I was once part of.
+You can even set up a 1-1 ambassador meeting with me [here](https://app.acuityscheduling.com/schedule/f5f42c11/appointment/20061746?appointmentTypeIds%5B%5D=20061746).